 Jake joined Dowling & Yahnke in 2006.
 He is dedicated to serving the Firm’s clients and delivering personalized investment and financial planning advice.
 He played an integral role in the development of the Firm’s Portfolio Management and Analytics Group.
+Additionally, Jake is a member of the Firm’s Investment Committee.

 Jake holds the Chartered Financial Analyst (CFA) and CERTIFIED FINANCIAL PLANNER™ (CFP®) designations.
 He graduated from the University of California, San Diego with a Bachelor of Arts degree in Economics.